 - Alerts: An on-screen alert can notify users if they’re not using a feature correctly or point them to new product features or changed navigation sites.

-- Self-help resources: Quick in-app access to knowledge bases, SOPs, and other process-related support resources makes it easy for users to find additional information, at the moment of need.
+- Self-service help: Quick in-app access to knowledge bases, SOPs, and other process-related support resources makes it easy for users to find additional information, at the moment of need.

 Implement a digital adoption platform (DAP) such as Whatfix, to enable your customer-facing and internal end-users with in-app guidance and self-help support experiences.